 Payne says his leadership team wanted to do a follow up to the successful community outreach but with the coronavirus raging across Wisconsin, they found themselves with limited options in what they could do.
 As they scanned the area, they saw that there were organizations already making meaningful change.
 The WISEN leadership decided to join forces with three of those groups.

 Karl Erickson, executive director of the Evangelical Lutheran Church of America Outreach Center (ELCA), says he wasn’t expecting the windfall, but he, too, is grateful.
 ELCA is a faith-based non-profit, focusing on sharing God’s love and its mission is to help residents become self-sufficient.
 However, with services curtailed because of the pandemic, they’re focusing on the immediate need of providing warm clothing.
-“We already used the money to buy hats and gloves,” he says.
-“We needed this!”
+Erickson says they have already used the money to buy hats and gloves.
+He continues, “We needed this!”

 The Shalom Center of the Interfaith Network’s is the largest food distributor and homeless shelter in Kenosha, providing 72,000 meals last year through their soup kitchen network and 21,000 shelter nights to single households and families.
 The center’s executive director, Tamarra Coleman, says they were especially humbled to receive the unsolicited and unrestricted funds from another local organization.
 “Last year was a rough year and so many fundraisers were cancelled,” she explains.
 “For them to think of the Shalom Center is huge.
 We have a great community.”

 Payne, who has pastored in the area for almost four years, says “We are just grateful to be a light to our community.”

 Debbie Michel, Lake Union associate director of Communication